Skip to main content

 « View All Insights

 At Sonoco, we believe that people build businesses by doing the right thing.
-To support this commitment, we’re doing our part to help brands and consumers work together to increase recycling rates and properly recycle common packaging items with a guide for three packaging materials:
+To support this commitment, we’re doing our part to help brands and consumers work together to increase recycling rates and properly recycle common packaging items with a guide for two packaging materials:

 • Paper recycling.